Analysts Expect Logitech International S.A. (NASDAQ:LOGI) Will Post Quarterly Sales of $1.19 Billion

-Wall Street brokerages expect Logitech International S.A.
-(NASDAQ:LOGI – Get Rating) to announce sales of $1.19 billion for the current quarter, according to Zacks.
-Two analysts have made estimates for Logitech International’s earnings.
-The highest sales estimate is $1.23 billion and the lowest is $1.15 billion.
-Logitech International posted sales of $1.31 billion during the same quarter last year, which indicates a negative year-over-year growth rate of 9.2%.
-The firm is expected to issue its next earnings report on Monday, January 1st.
+Wall Street brokerages expect that Logitech International S.A.
+(NASDAQ:LOGI – Get Rating) will announce sales of $1.19 billion for the current quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Logitech International’s earnings, with the highest sales estimate coming in at $1.23 billion and the lowest estimate coming in at $1.15 billion.
+Logitech International reported sales of $1.31 billion during the same quarter last year, which would suggest a negative year-over-year growth rate of 9.2%.
+The business is expected to announce its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Logitech International will report full year sales of $5.70 billion for the current financial year, with estimates ranging from $5.48 billion to $5.92 billion.
-For the next year, analysts expect that the business will report sales of $6.01 billion, with estimates ranging from $5.79 billion to $6.23 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Logitech International.
+On average, analysts expect that Logitech International will report full year sales of $5.70 billion for the current financial year, with estimates ranging from $5.48 billion to $5.92 billion.
+For the next financial year, analysts expect that the company will post sales of $6.01 billion, with estimates ranging from $5.79 billion to $6.23 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for Logitech International.

 Logitech International (NASDAQ:LOGI – Get Rating) last announced its earnings results on Monday, May 2nd.
-The technology company reported $0.70 EPS for the quarter, beating analysts’ consensus estimates of $0.59 by $0.11.
-The company had revenue of $1.23 billion during the quarter, compared to the consensus estimate of $1.24 billion.
+The technology company reported $0.70 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.59 by $0.11.
+The business had revenue of $1.23 billion during the quarter, compared to analyst estimates of $1.24 billion.
 Logitech International had a return on equity of 29.97% and a net margin of 11.76%.
-During the same quarter in the prior year, the company earned $1.36 earnings per share.
+During the same period last year, the company earned $1.36 EPS.

-In related news, General Counsel Samantha Harnett sold 1,320 shares of the stock in a transaction on Monday, March 21st.
+In other Logitech International news, General Counsel Samantha Harnett sold 1,320 shares of Logitech International stock in a transaction dated Monday, March 21st.
 The stock was sold at an average price of $74.24, for a total transaction of $97,996.80.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Company insiders own 0.60% of the company’s stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.60% of the stock is currently owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Neuberger Berman Group LLC lifted its holdings in Logitech International by 71.2% in the first quarter.
-Neuberger Berman Group LLC now owns 24,764 shares of the technology company’s stock valued at $1,845,000 after acquiring an additional 10,295 shares during the period.
-Baader Bank INC bought a new position in Logitech International in the first quarter valued at about $571,000.
-Walleye Capital LLC lifted its holdings in Logitech International by 44.6% in the first quarter.
-Walleye Capital LLC now owns 8,624 shares of the technology company’s stock valued at $636,000 after acquiring an additional 2,658 shares during the period.
-Virtu Financial LLC bought a new position in Logitech International in the first quarter valued at about $366,000.
-Finally, Quantbot Technologies LP lifted its holdings in Logitech International by 131.8% in the first quarter.
-Quantbot Technologies LP now owns 16,431 shares of the technology company’s stock valued at $1,212,000 after acquiring an additional 9,343 shares during the period.
+Several institutional investors have recently bought and sold shares of the business.
+Vident Investment Advisory LLC lifted its position in shares of Logitech International by 3.4% during the 3rd quarter.
+Vident Investment Advisory LLC now owns 4,107 shares of the technology company’s stock worth $366,000 after buying an additional 136 shares in the last quarter.
+Rockefeller Capital Management L.P. lifted its position in shares of Logitech International by 3.3% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 4,237 shares of the technology company’s stock worth $373,000 after buying an additional 137 shares in the last quarter.
+Truist Financial Corp lifted its position in shares of Logitech International by 4.1% during the 3rd quarter.
+Truist Financial Corp now owns 4,025 shares of the technology company’s stock worth $355,000 after buying an additional 160 shares in the last quarter.
+Alpha Omega Wealth Management LLC raised its holdings in shares of Logitech International by 0.7% in the 1st quarter.
+Alpha Omega Wealth Management LLC now owns 34,212 shares of the technology company’s stock worth $2,524,000 after purchasing an additional 229 shares during the period.
+Finally, PNC Financial Services Group Inc. raised its holdings in shares of Logitech International by 9.0% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 3,018 shares of the technology company’s stock worth $223,000 after purchasing an additional 249 shares during the period.

 About Logitech International (Get Rating)